lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       type uint16;
       default "1280";
       description
-        "When decompression is done, packet size must not strictly exceed this limit in Bytes";
+        "When decompression is done, packet size must not strictly exceed this limit in Bytes.";
     }
     leaf fragmentation-mode {
       type schc:fragmentation-mode-type;
       mandatory true;
       description
-        "Which fragmentation mode is used (noAck, AckAlways, AckonError)";
+        "which fragmentation mode is used (noAck, AckAlways, AckonError)";
     }
     choice mode {
       case no-ack;
       case ack-always;
       case ack-on-error {
         leaf tile-size {
+          when "derived-from(../fragmentation-mode,
+                             'fragmentation-mode-ack-on-error')";
           type uint8;
-          when "derived-from(../fragmentation-mode, 'fragmentation-mode-ack-on-error')";
           description
-            "Size in bit of tiles, if not specified or set to 0: tile fills the fragment.";
+            "Size in bit of tiles, if not specified or set to 0, tile fills the fragment.";
         }
         leaf tile-in-All1 {
+          when "derived-from(../fragmentation-mode,
+                             'fragmentation-mode-ack-on-error')";
           type schc:all1-data-type;
-          when "derived-from(../fragmentation-mode, 'fragmentation-mode-ack-on-error')";
           description
-            "When true, sender and receiver except a tile in All-1 frag";
+            "When true, sender and receiver except a tile in All-1 frag.";
         }
         leaf ack-behavior {
+          when "derived-from(../fragmentation-mode,
+                             'fragmentation-mode-ack-on-error')";
           type schc:ack-behavior-type;
-          when "derived-from(../fragmentation-mode, 'fragmentation-mode-ack-on-error')";
           description
-            "Sender behavior to acknowledge, after All-0, All-1 or when the LPWAN allows it (Always)";
+            "Sender behavior to acknowledge, after All-0, All-1 or when the LPWAN allows it (Always).";
         }
-        leaf bitmap-format {
-          type schc:bitmap-format-type;
-          when "derived-from(../fragmentation-mode, 'fragmentation-mode-ack-on-error')";
-          default "schc:bitmap-RFC8724";
-          description
-            "How the bitmaps are included in the Ack message.";
       }
-      }
       description
-        "RFC 8724 defines 3 fragmentation modes";
+        "RFC 8724 defines 3 fragmentation modes.";
     }
   }
 ~~~~~~